ubm-driverless/sick_scan_xd/README.md

 > * The COLA commands are sensor specific.
 See the user manual and telegram listing for further details.
 > * ROS services require installation of ROS 1 or ROS 2, i.e. services for Cola commands are currently not supported on native Linux or native Windows.
 > * ROS services are currently not available for the LDMRS.
 > * ROS service "ColaMsg" should only be used for diagnosis.
 It is not recommended to change the lidar settings while the driver is running.
-Otherwise the driver settings can become different or inconsistant to the lidar settings.
+Otherwise the driver settings can become different or inconsistent to the lidar settings.
 Restart the driver after changing lidar settings by SOAPS ET or SOPAS commands.
 > * Some SOPAS commands like `sMN SetAccessMode 3 F4724744` stop the current measurement.
 In this case, the driver restarts after a timeout (5 seconds by default).
 To process those SOPAS commands without restart, you can
 >    * send `sMN LMCstartmeas` and `sMN Run` to switch again into measurement mode within the timeout, or
 >    * increase the driver timeout `read_timeout_millisec_default` in the launch-file.